Skip to content Skip to footer navigation

 While no similar probe has been conducted in Australia, some respondents to our survey said they were concerned about how cheap Temu's products were and what this might imply about the conditions of the workers making them.

-Does Temu steal your data?
+Does Temu steal your information?

 person_placing_product_into_online_shopping_cart_on_smartphone